Ömer Bayram: Kayserispor

 In June 2012, Bayram left NAC Breda and signed with Kayserispor on a free transfer.
 He chose shirt number 38, as this is the postal code of the province of Kayseri, where his parents originally came from.
 Bayram suffered relegation with the club to the TFF First League in the 2013–14 season, only to promote back to the highest level after winning the second-tier title in 2014–15.
 He finished his fourth and final season with Kayserispor in 15th place in the Süper Lig, one spot above the relegation zone.

 Akhisar Belediyespor

 In June 2016, Bayram signed a three-year contract with Akhisar Belediyespor.
 On 10 May 2018, Bayram helped the club win its first professional trophy, the 2017–18 Turkish Cup.

 Galatasaray

 On 31 August 2018, Bayram signed with Turkish giants Galatasaray on a three-year contract, with the club paying a reported €400,000 for the left back.
 On 16 June 2021, Galatasaray announced that Bayram's contract was extended for 3 years.

 On 8 September 2022, the contract between Bayram and Galatasaray was mutually terminated.

 Eyüpspor

 On 8 September 2022, he signed a 2-year contract with Eyüpspor.

+Amedspor

+The football player, whose contract with Eyüpspor expired in 2024, was transferred to Amedspor, one of the TFF 1st League teams, playing in the Turkish province of Diyarbakır, on July 26, 2024.